lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 \end{aligned}
 $$

-where $$\vec{\mu}’$$ are the target policies with delayed softly-updated parameters.
+where $$\vec{\mu}'$$ are the target policies with delayed softly-updated parameters.

-If the policies $$\vec{\mu}$$ are unknown during the critic update, we can ask each agent to learn and evolve its own approximation of others’ policies.
+If the policies $$\vec{\mu}$$ are unknown during the critic update, we can ask each agent to learn and evolve its own approximation of others' policies.
 Using the approximated policies, MADDPG still can learn efficiently although the inferred policies might not be accurate.

 To mitigate the high variance triggered by the interaction between competing or collaborating agents in the environment, MADDPG proposed one more element - *policy ensembles*:
 1. Train K policies for one agent;